CalebSkinner1/FantasyDynasty/README.md

 # FantasyDynasty
-This repository is designed to host a website for my Fantasy Football Dynasty League.
-In this repository, I combine my interest in fantasy football with Bayesian Hierarchical Modeling, RShiny, intense data wrangling, and creative modeling.
+This repository is designed to host a website for the Baylor Seniors Fantasy Football Dynasty League.

-I create a *value added* metric, which finds the difference in each fantasy player's output with the output of a replacement level player of their position.
+I create a **value added** metric to measure fantasy players' value relative to their potential replacement.
-Players only contribute (or lose) value added if started in the lineup.
+This metric is designed to be league specific - players only contribute (or lose) value added if started in the lineup.

 From here, I predict each player's value added in future years using the player's age and pre-season keep trade cut value.
 With this model, I am able to draw samples from future years and